Award Information

 From your Student Center, under the heading Finances, click on View Financial Aid

-In order for you to be able to get your books and supplies on credit using your estimated financial aid, you must complete a Bookstore Release form.
+In order for you to be able to get your books and supplies on credit using your estimated financial aid, you must complete a Financial Aid Bookstore (FAB) Release form.
 This is available on the Financial Aid tile in your Student Self Service page.
-Under Finances, you need to click on Bookstore Release (FAR), If you wish to charge your books using your financial aid, you will click YES I want to charge books.
-Click Save.
+Under Finances, you need to click on Bookstore Release (FAB), If you wish to charge your books using your financial aid, you will need to consent to the terms on the FAB.
 This form allows us to release information to Barnes and Noble indicating you have enough anticipated financial aid to cover your books after your tuition has been paid.
 This form takes overnight to process.
 You only need to complete it once while at Gateway.

 You may charge books beginning 10 days before your first class begins if your financial aid is complete and there is a credit showing.
 If you are in a standard 15-week term, you should take your schedule and student ID directly to the bookstore to charge your books or go online.